PitchConnect/contribution-guidelines/CONTRIBUTING.md

 3. Push the changes to update the PR
 4. Verify that all checks pass before marking as ready for review
 5. If the CI/CD caught issues that should have been caught by pre-commit hooks, update the pre-commit configuration as well

+### For AI Assistants

+If you are an AI assistant reading this:

+1. **Follow the GitFlow Process**:
+   - Create branches from develop, not main
+   - Use the correct branch naming conventions
+   - Suggest squash merging for feature/fix branches
+   - Recommend running pre-commit hooks before pushing changes

+2. **Always Create Draft PRs**:
+   - When starting work on an issue, create a draft PR immediately
+   - Reference the issue with "Fixes #123" or similar keywords
+   - This ensures the issue is properly tracked as in-progress

+3. **Monitor CI/CD Pipelines**:
+   - After pushing changes, monitor the CI/CD pipeline status
+   - Do not mark PRs as ready for review until all checks pass
+   - If checks fail, analyze the logs and fix the issues automatically
+   - Push fixes to the same branch and explain them in a PR comment

+4. **Maintain Code Quality**:
+   - Add comprehensive tests for all new code (both unit and integration tests)
+   - Include proper type hints
+   - Follow the project's coding style
+   - Document all public methods and functions
+   - Ensure code passes all pre-commit hooks

+5. **Preserve Critical Functionality**:
+   - Be cautious when modifying existing code
+   - Ensure backward compatibility
+   - Add regression tests for modified functionality
+   - Verify that API endpoints still work as expected

+4. **Status Reporting**:
+   - When all checks pass, report the status and ask if the PR should be marked as ready for review
+   - Include a summary of what was tested and verified

+Draft PRs are preferred over other methods like "WIP" in titles or special branches, as they provide a standard, built-in way to indicate work in progress.

 Draft PRs are preferred over other methods like "WIP" in titles or special branches, as they provide a standard, built-in way to indicate work in progress.